-Rachel joined Warwick as Registrar in September 2016 and is responsible for the professional and administrative services of the University under the direction of the Vice-Chancellor and President.
+Rachel joined the University of Warwick as Registrar in September 2016 and is responsible for the professional services of the University under the direction of the Vice-Chancellor.
 Rachel chairs the University’s fundraising trusts in Singapore and South Africa, and is a member of the Friends groups established in the USA and in Hong Kong.
 Rachel also plays an active role in the development of the international partnerships for the University and serves on various Boards.

 Prior to joining Warwick

-Immediately prior to becoming Registrar, Rachel was shadow CEO of the UK Government’s Institute for Apprenticeships.
+Prior to this, Rachel was shadow CEO of the UK Government’s Institute for Apprenticeships (“IfA”).
 This followed eight years of being a Director General in the Department of Business, Innovation and Skills where she held a number of roles in legal, corporate services and policy (skills, regulation, large and small businesses and local government).

 Before becoming a Director General, Rachel had held a variety of posts in the Government Legal Service in a number of departments (HM Treasury; Cabinet Office; Attorney General’s Office; the Medicines, Healthcare and Regulatory Products Agency; Department of Trade and Industry and HM Revenue and Customs).
 She joined the Government Legal Service from City firm Linklaters where she qualified as a solicitor.